All Episodes

 That's globalist bureaucracies and deep state power.

-And one of the representatives of those of those sets of power is Peter Mandelson.
+And one of the representatives of those sets of power is Peter Mandelson.

-What most of us used to believe prior to the you know, let's say the confusion that's emerged with in the Trump administration is that Epstein was the centre of a kind of uh blackmail ring where powerful people were granted access to sexual opportunity, which meant they were compromised for the rest of their lives because you know,
+What most of us used to believe prior to the, you know, let's say the confusion that's emerged in the Trump administration is that Epstein was the center of a kind of blackmail ring where powerful people were granted access to sexual opportunity, which meant they were compromised for the rest of their lives because,

-when they were like sort of as Manderson was about to be ambassador to the US, and I'm not suggesting certainly uh it would be libelous to suggest that Peter Manderson was somehow affiliated with Epstein in a way that was compromising, but he certainly was friends with the convicted paedophile.
+you know, when they were like sort of, as Manderson was about to be ambassador to the US, and I'm not suggesting, certainly it would be libelous to suggest that Peter Manderson was somehow affiliated with Epstein in a way that was compromising, but certainly he was friends with a convicted paedophile.

-Let's have a look at this dude, um Ed Miliband.
+Let's have a look at this dude, Ed Miliband.

-I know Keir is a man of great decency and integrity, and I and that's absolutely right.
+I know Keir is a man of great decency and integrity.

 That's the logos of the Fabian Society.